ISENBECK66/X-NetMed/README.md

 Warning : the url of the image it is *hardcoded* in the script, if you want to eavluate another image please modify the script before to run it.

 ---
-# 2 - Docker-composer and Test
+# 2 - docker-composer and Test
 ---
 ##### Terminal_1 - Docker-compose :
 ---